VxqueroDxvid/Practica-PRO2/README.md

 ## Instructions for executing

-After downloading the repository, use `make` in a terminal to obtain the executable, you then can use the program manually or try the two use case tests, found in jp-david.vaquero.duran.tar.
+After downloading the repository, use `make` in a terminal to obtain the executable, you then can use the program manually or try the two use case tests, found in `jp-david.vaquero.duran.tar`.

 ***